Gino Peruzzi

-Gino Peruzzi Lucchetti ([peˈɾusi]; born 9 June 1992) is an Argentine professional footballer who plays as a right-back for Alianza Lima.
+Gino Peruzzi Lucchetti ([peˈɾusi]; born 9 June 1992) is an Argentine professional footballer who plays as a right-back for San Miguel.

 Club career

 Vélez Sársfield

 Peruzzi started his professional career playing for Vélez Sársfield, making his debut on 27 November 2011, starting in a 1–1 draw with Colón, in the 2011 Apertura.
 Although he played his first game as a right winger, Peruzzi has since primarily been deployed as a right full back.

 Peruzzi gained recognition after his performances against Santos in the home and away legs of the quarter-finals of the 2012 Copa Libertadores, in which Peruzzi marked and annulled Neymar, despite the fact that his team was eliminated in the penalty shootout.

 Although he was mainly a substitute for club captain Fabián Cubero, Peruzzi played 13 games (scoring once) in Vélez' 2012 Inicial winning championship, playing either as right back or right winger.
 He also helped Vélez win the 2012–13 Superfinal, entering the field during the first half after Cubero was sent off.